eclipse/repairnator/README.md

 Then just run the script `launch_rtscanner.sh`.

+For more information about the usage of Repairnator check out [this page](/doc/usage.md).

 ## Content of the repository

 This repository is organized as following:

+  * [doc](/doc) contains some documentation about Repairnator and its usage
   * [Repairnator](/repairnator) is the main program dedicated to this project: it can automatically scan large set of projects, detect failing builds, reproduce them and try to repair them using our tools
   * [bears-usage](/bears-usage) is a side project dedicated to gather data from repairnator.json files
   * [resources](/resources) contains mainly data produced by Repairnator and scripts to retrieve those data.
 It also contain the schema of repairnator.json files.